AdvancedHacker101/C-Sharp-Proxy-Server/CONTRIBUTING.md

 I will try to respond within 24 hours!
 ## How to run / compile
 I use Visual Studio 2017 Community Edition.
-The c++ programs doesn't require .NET framework, the c\# Project is built with .NET Framework 4.5.2
+This project is written in c\# and requires .NET Framework 4.5.2
+Required files can be found under proxyServer/bin/Debug
 ## How to ask questions?
 You can also use the *Issues* section on GitHub, i will assign a label to it, so it's different from bugs.
 I will try to respond within 24 hours!